What is dialysis access?

 - >60 years

-- Use of brachial artery as a donor site
+- Use of the brachial artery as a donor site

-Treatment is by ligating the artery distal to the fistula site and a short bypass from proximal to the inflow of AV access till just diatal to the ligation.
-Immediate releif of the symptoms occur and 1 year patency was 70% (Picture 11)
+Treatment is by ligating the artery distal to the fistula site and a short bypass from proximal to the inflow of AV access till just distal to the ligation.
+Immediate relief of the symptoms occur and 1-year patency was 70% (Picture 11)

 Central vein stenosis may cause marked limb swelling with AV access on the same side.
-Percutaneous angioplasty is helpful and if this repeatedly occurs then a stent is placed.
+Percutaneous angioplasty is helpful and if this repeatedly occurs when a stent is placed.
 (Picture 12)